wjblazek/phpprojects/README.md

 # phpprojects
 This is a project of php files with simple examples of using PHP.
 Current examples:
-- Simple example webpage.
+- Simple example webpage, php_example.php
 <br>
   php_example.php uses php to write html to create a simple web.
 <br>
   It also demonstrates:
 <ol>
 <li>
-puting a long string into an array,
+Puting a long strings into arrays,
 <li>
-using preg_split() to split the string into words based on spaces and/or commas,
+Using preg_split("/[\s,]+/", $str1 ) to split a string into words based on spaces and/or commas,
 <li>
-and printing it out 2 different ways, var_dump and print_r.
+Printing it out 2 different ways, var_dump and print_r.
 </ol>
 <br>
 <br>